 Stepping into the dining room was like stepping back in time.
 I’m told the dark creaking floors and dark paneled walls are reminiscent of the original 1940’s lobby.

-Surrounding the lobby are several displays, including the kitchen where the original “Finger Lickin’ Good” Kentucky Fried Chicken was perfected.
+Surrounding the lobby are several displays, including the kitchen where the original “Finger Lickin’ Good” Kentucky Fried Chicken recipe was perfected.

 We also learned that while Colonel Sanders made Kentucky Fried Chicken a household name, he didn’t always serve only chicken.
-He welcomed his guests for a breakfast of Smithfield ham, biscuits, gravy, fresh eggs and good ole’ Southern grits.
+He welcomed his guests for a breakfast of Smithfield ham, biscuits & gravy, fresh eggs and good ole’ Southern grits.

 You’ll see Colonel Sanders office and a replica of one of the sleeping rooms that was part of the Sanders Motor Court.